 The Certificate in Theology and Health Care is designed for those who have vocations in health care (e.g., trainees or practitioners of medicine, nursing, occupational and physical therapy, and other health care professions), and who seek theological training that equips them to do their work with clarity, faith, and joy.

 The CTHC can be completed in-residence, but most participants will complete the program through a flexible format that includes two separate weeks in residence at Duke University, and eight months of synchronous and asynchronous work using an online platform.

-The course curriculum involves three primary components: 1) Cultivating Christian Imagination, a two-semester course that combines scripture, history, and theology in a sweeping tour of Christian tradition and the practices of Christian communities; 2) Health Care in Theological Context, a two-semester course on the intersection of theology and medicine; and 3) Health Care as Vocation, a two-semester course that combines best practices of academic study, spiritual direction, and professional coaching, as students discern what faithful practices look like in their own contexts.
+The course curriculum involves three primary components: 1) Cultivating Christian Imagination, a two-semester course that combines scripture, history, and theology in a sweeping tour of Christian tradition and the practices of Christian communities; 2) Health Care in Theological Context, a two-semester course on the intersection of theology and medicine; and 3) Spiritual Formation and Vocation in Health Care, a two-semester course that combines best practices of scripture reflection, Christian spiritual formation and disciplines, and mentoring as students discern what faithful practices look like in their own contexts.

 To learn more about graduation requirements, program costs, and financial aid, click here.

 Participants who complete the program will receive the Certificate in Theology and Health Care as well as academic credit (six courses) that can be applied toward any master’s degree at Duke Divinity School.
 More importantly, you will gain skills as you reflect on how your Christian faith matters for your work in health care, discerning practical steps you can take to bring greater alignment between what you genuinely value and what you do each day.

 The Certificate will help you to cultivate several specific skills and practices: